softdevteam/lang_tester/README.md

     command *appears* to have consumed all of `<string>` without it actually having done so.

+Test commands can specify that a test should be rerun if one of the following (optional) is specified and it matches the test's output:

+  * `rerun-if-status`: follows the same format as the `status`.
+  * `rerun-if-stderr` and `rerun-if-stdout`: follow the same format as `stderr` and `stdout`.

+These can be useful if tests are subject to intermittent errors (e.g. network failure) that should not be considered as a failure of the test itself.
+Test commands are rerun at most *n* times, which by default is specified as 3.
+If no `rerun-if-` is specified, then the first time a test fails, it will be reported to the users.

 The above file thus contains 4 meaningful tests, two specified by the user and two implied by defaults: the `Compiler` should succeed (e.g.  return a `0` exit code when run on Unix), and its `stderr` output should warn about an unused